-1. Welfarism must be complete.
+- 1. Welfarism must be complete.
 Welfare analysis, distribution analysis, must cover everyone, since we are all on this Earth together.
 We are one.

-2. Risk analysis must occur first in sequence.
+We are one. - 2.
+Risk analysis must occur first in sequence.
 There is nothing wrong with Safety First.
 Once a decision is on solid and safe ground, we can consider welfare and fairness and forward-looking

-Level Effects of Social Trust on Happiness: The Asia Barometer Survey, 40 J. APPLIED SOC.
-PSYCHOL.
+Level Effects of Social Trust on Happiness: The Asia Barometer Survey, 40 J. Applied Soc.
+Psychol.
 2574 (2010).